D.Gray-man: Writing

-At the time of drawing, Hoshino often finds herself rewriting sketches to the point the final images does not match her original ideas.
-When writing titles, Hoshino attempts to think of something bright in order to contrast the series' dark narrative.
-Fellow writer Takeshi Obata claimed that Hoshino's art continues to improve the more she writes but she replied to him that she is not aware of her own change.
-Due to the intense development of the storyline, Hoshino believes she can no longer write simple eyes.
-When drawing the series, Hoshino entrusts her storyboards to her editor, which was initially complicated to her due to D.Gray-man being her first series.
-She faced difficulties with the initial weekly serialization of the manga resulted in multiple changes due to how the storyboards changed across this period.
-Following Hoshino's change to a three-mestral serialization, she uses digital from the storyboard stage.
-In bringing this style, she looked after manga author Tite Kubo, famous for writing Bleach, who uses a similar style.
-This allowed her to add more details to her illustrations and made the faces of her characters more unique.
-Including Hoshino, there are three people working in the manga, but at times the number increases for the last spurt.
-Since moving to a trimestral magazine, the author has some leeway with time, so her assistants stay at their homes and work from there with what Hoshino send them.
-However, Hoshino expressed regrets of this idea of working as it often causes misunderstandings.
-In the making of fights scenes, Hoshino has claimed in an interview that she lacks the ability to properly draw them.
-However, manga author Osamu Akimoto has praised some of her compositions such as the handling of Lenalee Lee before Noah's Ark, or the handling of Jasdevi's guns.
+While drawing, Hoshino often rewrites sketches to the point where the final images diverge from her original ideas.
+For chapter titles, she attempts to create something bright to contrast the series' dark narrative.
+Fellow writer Takeshi Obata noted that Hoshino's art continues to improve, though she stated she is unaware of any change.
+Due to the story's intense development, Hoshino believes she can no longer draw simple eyes.
+When producing the series, Hoshino entrusts her storyboards to her editor, a process initially complicated as D.Gray-man was her first serialized work.
+The weekly serialization resulted in multiple changes to the storyboards.
+After switching to a quarterly serialization, she began working digitally from the storyboard stage, inspired by manga author Tite Kubo's similar style on Bleach.
+This allowed for more detailed illustrations and more unique character faces.
+Hoshino works with two assistants, though the number sometimes increases near deadlines.
+Under the quarterly schedule, her assistants often work from home using material she sends them, though Hoshino has expressed regrets about this method due to potential misunderstandings.
+Hoshino has claimed in an interview that she finds fight scenes difficult to draw.
+However, manga author Osamu Akimoto has praised certain compositions, such as the handling of Lenalee Lee before Noah's Ark and the depiction of Jasdevi's guns.